.......SOUTH .. WEST . COAST . PATH :

 • Heath is a semi-natural habitat.

-- It is natural in the sense that
+- It is natural in the sense that the plants are natural occurring and not introduced or planted,

-man has excluded the trees which would normally grow in such location.
+- but man-made in the sense that man has excluded the trees which would normally grow in such location.

 (In the absence of grazing by farm animals and deliberate burning, scrub and later woodland would take over.)